MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 ## Prerequisites

-1. It's highly recommended that you're running a supported version of Azure Stack Hub, and make sure to apply the latest available hotfix for the Azure Stack Hub version your instance is running.
+1. It's highly recommended that you're running a supported version of Azure Stack Hub and that you apply the latest available hotfix for the Azure Stack Hub version your instance is running.
 For example, if you're running 2008, make sure you've installed the latest hotfix available for 2008.

     ::: moniker range="<azs-1811"
     >[!IMPORTANT]